zj5559/Motion-Prompt-Tracking/README.md

 We also make a video to show qualitative comparisons on three challenging sequences, which can be found [here[pwd:wxct]]( https://pan.baidu.com/s/1EcL0wxaMUIwFrbYLiX1Hsw?pwd=wxct).

-## Installation the environment and set project paths
+## Install the environment and set project paths
 The environment installation and training configurations (like project path, pretrained models) are similar to the baseline trackers, e.g., OSTrack, please refer to [OSTrack](https://github.com/botaoye/OSTrack).

 ## Data Preparation